viraatdas/Elements/README.md

 # Elements
-source control for a GarageBand project
+Source control for a GarageBand project